steveschofield/build-beginner-ethical-hacking-environment/vagrant-ubuntu-2204/README.md

 # Choose a Provider (This comes from https://github.com/samuraiWTF/samuraiWTF)

-I use a MacBook Pro M series and attempted to use SamuraiWTF locally.
-The build of an OS was fine using vagrant and ran into various issues with sample apps bundled into the samuraiWTF stand-alone VM.
-I'd recommend using an x86/64 machine or Windows.
+I use a MacBook Pro M series and attempted to use [SamuraiWTF](https://github.com/samuraiWTF/samuraiWTF).
+This project builds an VM, it worked building a VM with Vagrant.
+I ran into various issues with sample apps bundled into the samuraiWTF stand-alone VM.
+I'd recommend using an x86/64 machine or Windows if you want to pursue that.
+It's a safe way to have a local pentesting environment for API, Web and other apps.

-This project uses Vagrant to build this VM, so that is the prerequisite.
+This project uses Vagrant to build an Ubuntu 22.04 VM, including Ansible playbooks.
 This VM is built on top of the [*bento/ubuntu-22.04* base box](https://app.vagrantup.com/bento/boxes/ubuntu-22.04) ,which supports additional providers.
-We have a configuration for virtualbox but if you need a different provider (e.g. vmware_fusion) then it may be possible by adding its configuration to the Vagrant file in this folder.
+I prefer using VMware Fusion for the hypervisor.

 ## VMware Fusion